dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/feature-spec.md

 Rather than creating a separate doc and porting things over — who needs the duplicate work 🤦‍ - we'll skip that step and jump right in.
 Similarly to how you made your [User Personas](user-personas) into GitHub Issues, we'll be using GitHub to track your main features.

-## Create Epics
+## Create Epics for Each Feature

 [Epics](https://help.zenhub.com/support/solutions/articles/43000010341) are ways of grouping together tasks/issues by subject rather than by due date.
 The main idea is that GitHub Issues are small tasks, individually bite sized coding time, but we need something to group them together into larger features that may take a lot more time.
-That is where *Epics* come in.
+That is where *Epics* come in. *Epics* are multi-issue groupings that are perfect for product features.

 Once you've set yourself up with ZenHub - simply follow these steps to create an *Epic* for **each** of your primary features.